 Connection of utilities

-Tenants are responsible for charges in respect of the re-connection and consumption of water, electricity, gas and telephone where the rented premises is separately metered for these services.
+Renters are responsible for charges in respect of the re-connection and consumption of water, electricity, gas and telephone where the rented premises are separately metered for these services.

-There are connections services who can assist tenants free of charge, talk to your Property Manager for more information.
+There are connections services that can assist renters free of charge, talk to your Property Manager for more information.

 Please ensure that you return your signed/amended copy of your property condition report to us within 3 business days of the tenancy start date.